 The governing body is the admission authority and has responsibility for admissions to the school.
 The local authority undertakes the co-ordination of admission arrangements during the normal admission round.
-The governing body has set its Published Admissions Number (PAN) at 30 children for the school year which begins in September 2022.
-Applications for Reception are welcome from families whose child reaches his/her 4th birthday between 1st September 2021 and 31st August 2022.
+The governing body has set its Published Admissions Number (PAN) at 30 children for the school year which begins in September 2024.
+Applications for Reception are welcome from families whose child reaches his/her 4th birthday between 1st September 2023 and 31st August 2024.

-The governing body will admit twins and all siblings from multiple births where one of the children is the last ranked within the school's PAN.
+The governing body will admit twins and all siblings from multiple births where one of the children is the last ranked within the school's PAN, where logistically possible.